-This report was prepared solely for the purpose set out in this report and for the internal use of the management of the Shire of Northam.
-This report is solely for the purpose set out in the "Scope and Approach" of the report and for the Shire of Northam's information, and enot to be used for any other purpose or distributed to any other party without AMD's prior written consent.
-This review report has been pregared at the request of Shire of Northam's Chief Executive Officer or its delegate in connection with our engagement to perform the review as detailed in the 2019 Financial Management System Review Services Proposal.
-Other than our responsibility to the Council and management of the Shire of Northam, nether AMD nor any member or employee of AMD undertakes responsibility arising in any way from reliance placed by a third party, including but not limited to the Shire of Northam external auditor, on this review report.
+Third party reliance is report was prepared solely for the purpose set out in this report and for the internal use of the management of the Shire of Northam.
+This report is solely for the purpose set out in the "Scope and Approach" of this report and for the Shire of Northam's information, and is not to be used for any other purpose or distributed to any other party without AMD's prior written consent.
+This review report has been prepared at the request of Shire of Northam's Chief Discuttive Officer or its delegate in connection with our engagement to perform the review as detailed in the 2019 Financial Management System Review Services Proposal Other than our responsibility to the Council and management of the Shire of Northam, neither AMD nor any member or employee of AMD undertakes responsibility a trising in any way from reliance placed by a third garry, including but not limited to the Shire of Northam external auditor, on this review report.
 Any reliance placed is that party's sole responsibility.